mantidproject/mantidimaging/docs/user_guide/gui/filters.rst

 The *Image* control in the *Preview* section can be used to select the index of the image in the stack that is used to generate the preview.

-Filters are automatically updated when parameters are changed.
+Operations are automatically updated when parameters are changed.
 For filters that take a long time to apply even on a single image it is worthwhile to disable the *Auto Update* option and trigger preview updates manually using the *Update Now* button.